estevesnp/cs/README.md

-  -h, --help                    print this message --config                      print config and config path --preview <str>               preview command to pass to fzf -p, --paths     <path> [...]  choose paths to search for in this run -s, --set-paths <path> [...]  update config setting paths to search for -a, --add-paths <path> [...]  update config adding to paths to search for
+  -h, --help                    print this message --config                      print config and config path --preview <str>               preview command to pass to fzf --script  <str>               script to run on new tmux session -p, --paths     <path> [...]  choose paths to search for in this run -s, --set-paths <path> [...]  update config setting paths to search for -a, --add-paths <path> [...]  update config adding to paths to search for